fadc80/karma-sonarqube-reporter/README.md

 Note the report files' schema is defined on the [Sonarqube Generic Test Data][3] page.

-Add the following property to your `sonar-project.properties`
+Add the following property to your `sonar-project.properties`:

 ```
 sonar.testExecutionReportPaths= \